 These 4 piano lesson tips for success are for beginner piano students.
 These tips will help you have a successful experience learning any musical instrument.
 Each tip comes from 25 years of private piano teaching and music classroom instruction.

 It goes without saying that adults can begin piano study at any time in their lives.
 Know when to start learning piano you can get some suggestions on this page.
 Your amount of success will be measured on how dedicated you are to some kind of regular practice.
 For more Piano Practice Tips for Adults read this post.

 However, for children the age they begin is crucial.
 The common wisdom is that they should begin at age 4 or 5, earlier being better.
 The real truth is that it depends entirely on the parental commitment to spend time with the child.

 Piano/Keyboard for Suzuki piano method is a different matter than traditional piano lessons.
 I recommend 3 years old is the youngest age to start children in Suzuki private piano lessons.
-I generally enroll children in traditional private piano lessons at age 6 or 7 because they tend to have longer attention spans, more well developed muscles in the hands and arms, and can retain information more readily.
+I generally enroll children in traditional private piano lessons at age 6 or 7 years old.
+They tend to have longer attention spans, more well developed muscles in the hands and arms, and can retain information more readily.

 Also, a child who has been in a structured classroom environment at school for at least one year is much better equipped to follow directions, think in a sequential pattern and apply him/herself to a task.